 - Purchase of office stationery and supplies.

 Some proof of the expense must accompany an expense report.
 Employees usually must attach receipts (proof) with the report if the amount of expenditure exceeds a certain minimum amount.
-The employer (usually accounts department) then collects all the expense reports filed by the employees.
+The employer (usually the accounts department) then collects all the expense reports filed by the employees.
 He then examines them for validity and accuracy and pays employees the requested amounts.

 Uses of Expense Reports in a Business